andaze/hugo-jobs/content/vision/perspective/_index.en.md

     }
 ---
 {{< subpagetopimage src="visionslider.jpg" path="vision" >}}
-### Andaz Mission.
+### Andaze Mission.
-**The word "Andaz" means "personal style" in Hindi.
+**The word "Andaze" means "personal style" in Hindi.
 The company name expresses our hope that each employee's "personality" will shine through in their work.**

 {{< tableofcontent >}}